florencos/Projet-S4-14--2017/README.md

 # License

-All the the components of this projet are free license.
+All the the components of this projet are licensed under GNU GENERAL PUBLIC LICENSE Version 2